Imagine cutting a tree every time you transport cargo!

 - No need for Chemical treatment as per ISPM-15 regulation under IPCC

 Stacking Comparison of Conventional Wooden (left) and Compressed Wooden Pallet (right)

 While all these features look fantastic, there’s more!

 Based on my extensive research, apart from using waste wood as a raw material, other elements with similar technical properties can be used to make Compressed Pallets, too.
 Imagine using waste material for manufacturing pallets which, after their use, can be recycled to make more pallets.
 How exciting and impressive is this technology!

 The Logistics industry has seen several advancements with Information Technology, aimed at process improvements in document sharing and storage, shipment/freight tracking and queue management, inspection and quality checks, traceability and visibility.
 But it’s high time that innovations are made on the hardware front as well, to check our impact on the environment.

 I am driven to introduce the Industry to the alternative they never had!

 Abhijeet Parmar, Founder of Senergy Pallet Pvt.
-Ltd, is working to introduce Eco-friendly Logistics Pallets in Asia-Pacific Region.
-He aims to bring the focus on outstanding clean-tech startups of India.
-‘It’s not just that we have a huge talent pool in our country but it is also the need of the hour’, says Abhijeet.
+Ltd is working to introduce Eco-friendly Logistics Pallets in Asia-Pacific Region.
+He aims to bring the focus on outstanding clean-tech startups in India.
+‘It’s not just that we have a huge talent pool in our country, but it is also the need of the hour’, says Abhijeet.